Updated: Oct 21

 The cognitive dissonance that came from playing these two roles began to weigh extremely heavy on my conscience and by the time I had graduated highschool I had all but decided to stop pretending I was a Christian at all.
 Making out with girls so that I wouldn't have sex with them was only going so far.
 I was done trying to be “good” and was ready to just “be me”.
 Sure I'd still play music in a church, but it would be *my* music and it definitely would not be religious in anyway.

 And I didn't want anyone to tell me I was on the wrong path because as far as I was concerned, I had already tried the "right path" and it just "wasn't for me".
 My desire to behave on any level all but disappeared.
 How could someone tell me Christ "is the way" when I had already "tried Christ" and didn't experience anything other than a sense of obligatory obedience to something that didn't even make sense in the 21st Century?
-To me, the best thing Christianity had to offer were those silly "Jesus is my bro" t-shirts they sold at Spencers and a couple verses in Proverbs.
+To me, the best thing Christianity had to offer were those silly "Jesus is my bro" t-shirts they sold at Spencers and charity initiatives.
 Everything else was ultimately brainwashing the youth of America into believing they can pray for success and God will grant it to them like a magical fairy in exchange for their money and political influence.